Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

     ![D_1082 row](../../Assets/Screenshots/EDI/Operation/ExportDefLIN1082.png "[D_1082 row]")

-4. Click the [SAVE] button to save the message structure.
+4. Click the [SAVE] button in the top right corner to save the message structure.
     The *Exporter definitions* list is displayed.
 The defined string attribute is now added to the attribute mapping function in the *Data sources* tab.

 5. Open the line item definition again and click the *Data sources* tab.